Trial Reveals Horrific Details In The Case Of The Body Parts Broker

 According to the Detroit Free Press, Larsen testified, saying, “We seized human remains, documents and tools.”

 There were paint cans, beer coolers, and Tupperware containers filled with body parts that the couple had intended to package and ship to a variety of different customers.
-Over a thousand separate body parts were removed, and placed on ice in the city morgue for investigation.
+Over a thousand separate body parts were removed and placed on ice in the city morgue for investigation.

 Rathburn began his horrific career in 1984, coordinating the anatomical donation program for the University of Michigan’s Medical School.
-He was fired after being accused of selling body parts for profit, and set up his private brokering service specializing in cadavers for research purposes in 1989.
-Biological International, Rathburn’s company, was based out of a Detroit warehouse on Grinnell Avenue, and started to attract the attention of the authorities when strange shipments were reported– including buckets of severed heads arriving at the local airport.
+He was fired after being accused of selling body parts for profit and set up his private brokering service specializing in cadavers for research purposes in 1989.
+Biological International, Rathburn’s company, was based out of a Detroit warehouse on Grinnell Avenue and started to attract the attention of the authorities when strange shipments were reported– including buckets of severed heads arriving at the local airport.

 Rathburn would rent out body parts for study, failing to disclose that many of them were diseased or improperly harvested.
 The indictment revealed that he would purchase these infected body parts from cadaver companies in Illinois and Arizona, and then rent them out as healthy remains at a profit.
 He knowingly and consciously exposed people all over the country to biological fluids containing a number of different and highly infectious diseases– including, but not limited to, hepatitis, HIV, and sepsis caused by prolonged infection.

-U.S. Attorney Barbara McQuade announced the indictment, saying, “This alleged scheme to distribute diseased body parts not only defrauded customers from the monetary value of their contracts, but also exposed them and others to infection.”
+U.S. Attorney Barbara McQuade announced the indictment, saying, “This alleged scheme to distribute diseased body parts not only defrauded customers from the monetary value of their contracts but also exposed them and others to infection.”

 The indictment went on to expose Rathburn’s illegal methods of dismembering whole corpses, often using a chainsaw instead of the sterilized surgical instruments required by the industry.